LOOKING FOR RESEARCH FUNDING?

 - Additionally, individual project grants can be sought and the process is different depending on the level of funding sought.
 Our Scientific Advisory Board discuss potential awards at various intervals during the year so it is advised to make informal inquiries before applying to [email protected]

-The Cancer Research PhD Scholarship applications are now open.
-There are three PhD Scholarships available this year:
+The Cancer Research PhD Scholarships applications are now open.
+There are two PhD Scholarships available this year.

-The Musgrave Breakthrough Cancer Research PhD Scholarship represents a partnership to fund world-class cancer research in Ireland while educating the next generation of cancer research leaders.
-This scholarship is funded up to a maximum value of €140,000, over 4 years.
-It can take place at any University in Ireland currently engaged in cancer research.
-The Scholarships are open to researchers in Clinical, Biological, Epidemiological, or Public Health fields, as long as they are patient-focused and with the ultimate aim of improving cancer care and increasing survival.
-Applications will be limited to those focused on pancreatic, oesophageal, ovarian, lung, brain, liver, or gastric cancer only.
+The Musgrave Breakthrough Cancer Research PhD Scholarship, in association with Breakthrough Cancer Research, represents a partnership to fund world class cancer research in Ireland, while educating the next generation of cancer research leaders.
+This scholarship is funded up to maximum value of €140,000, over 4 years.
+Funding for two 4 -year PhD Scholarships will be provided, to take place at any University in Ireland currently engaged in cancer research.
+The Scholarships are open to researchers in Clinical, Biological, Epidemiological or Public Health fields, as long as they are patient focused and with the ultimate aim of improving cancer care and increasing survival.
+Applications will be limited to those focused on ovarian, lung, brain, liver or oesophageal-gastric cancer only.

 For further details, please see the Breakthrough PhD Scholarship call document below.